oxidecomputer/iddqd/crates/iddqd/README.md

   does support an ordered map type without the need for std.
 * [`multi_index_map`](https://crates.io/crates/multi_index_map) provides maps
   with arbitrary indexes on fields, and is more flexible than this crate.
-However, it doesn’t expose generic traits for map types, so it’s a bit harder to write generic code against it.
-In `iddqd` we pick a somewhat different point in the design space, but we think `multi_index_map` is also great.
+However, it doesn’t expose generic traits for map types, and it requires key types to be `Clone`.
+In `iddqd`, we pick a somewhat different point in the design space, but we think `multi_index_map` is also great.

 ## Minimum supported Rust version (MSRV)